sathyamvellal/shenv/README.md

 5. Similarly, to end the environment, use `envend <name>`.
 6. You can add all your custom aliases, functions, environment variables in the envrc file from [line #23][1] and clean them up from [line #29][2].

+### Coming Next

+1. Support for more shells
+2. Possibly more features

 ### License

 The MIT License (MIT)